 That’s basically what happened to Apple and its Apple II computer.
 It had a long run of success but then struggled to have a similar degree of success with the Apple II’s successors, the Apple III, Lisa and Macintosh.

 This sort of situation is also common in the pharmaceutical industry where large portions of a company’s profits can come from a single blockbuster drug for many years while it is protected from competition by a patent.
 When the patent runs out the protection and profits disappear very quickly and if a new replacement drug cannot be developed then shareholder returns will suffer.

 This is very similar to the problems faced by companies that rely on major projects and contracts.
 In both cases, the need to replace existing successful products or contracts represents a significant risk.

 16. Does the company generate most of its profits from products or contracts that do not need to be replaced in the next 10 years?

 As for competitive pricing, an important contributing factor to companies that get into trouble is that they sell products or services that are commodities, i.e. they are virtually indistinguishable from the products or services of competitors.

 Commodity products must compete almost purely on price and so a company that depends on commodity products for its success must have some sort of enduring advantage on the cost side if it is ever to generate high returns on capital.

-	For example, Saudi Arabia is one of the lowest cost producers of oil and BHP Billiton one of the lowest cost iron ore producers because they own unique assets that can produce these commodity products as cheaply or cheaper than anyone else in the world.
-But without that advantage a company selling commodity products will be more susceptible to changes in the market.
+For example, Saudi Arabia is one of the lowest-cost producers of oil and BHP Billiton is one of the lowest-cost iron ore producers because they own unique assets that can produce these commodity products as cheaply or cheaper than anyone else in the world.
+But without that advantage, a company selling commodity products will be more susceptible to changes in the market.

 17. Does the company sell differentiated products that do not compete purely on price?